SumoLogic/sumologic-documentation/docs/send-data/kubernetes/troubleshoot-collection.md

 ### Check instrumentation content

 You can print spans on stdout of instrumentation related pods, and validate if they are correct.
-It may happen that spans are ingested, but with different metadata than you expect them.
+It may happen that spans are ingested, but with different metadata than you expect.

 In order to print them on stdout, two steps are required: